nikos118/Predicting-Heart-Failure/README.md

 - scikit-learn: For machine learning model building and evaluation.

 ## Dataset
-The dataset, named `heart_failure_clinical_records.csv`, includes various attributes of houses and their corresponding rent prices.
+The dataset, named `heart_failure_clinical_records.csv`, includes various attributes of patients who either died of heart failure or did not.

 ## Data Preprocessing Steps
 1. **Data Reading**: Utilizing Pandas to read the data.